Tobacco Laws & Information

 - Taking enforcement actions for violations of ATUPA

 - Legislation Prohibiting Smoking of Tobacco Products In or Near After-School Programs (PDF)

 - New York Consolidated Laws, Public Health Law - PBH Article 13-F | NY State Senate (nysenate.gov)

 Access the NYS Smoker's Quitline website or call 866-697-8487.

 Local Law No. 5 For The Year 2013 - Tobacco Retail Licensing Ordinance

-Starting January 1, 2014, in order to sell tobacco or tobacco products to consumers in Cayuga County, a vendor must have a valid Tobacco Retail License issued by the Cayuga County Health Department.
-The law also states that applications for a license must be made at least 30 days prior to January 1, 2014.
+The Cayuga County Legislature passed a local law that impacts vendors of tobacco products.
+In order to sell tobacco, tobacco products, or electronic cigarettes to consumers in Cayuga County, a vendor must have a valid Tobacco Retail License issued by the Cayuga County Health Department.